 On having received cover where possible Care Co-ordinators will discuss any feedback of placements with the client, ensuring that as time passes we begin to make placements based on both their requirements, and their personality.
 Because cover is arranged on a rota basis once good matches have been made we can give the client continuity and familiarity week to week, with their choice of live-in help.

-getting a care assessment
+a needs assessment

-follow the links given here.
+from the links provided here.

 Because of how our organisation is structured we require that clients who are receiving contributions do so through direct payments.
 This needn’t cause concern however because funding can be transferred into your account (or someone you have chosen to represent you) and our payments can be made through direct debit, making the process seamless.
 The benefit of this however is you (or your chosen representative) are fully in control of the choice of carers and cover you receive.